-Sree: There was one company, Jyothy Labs, which we owned for a few years.
-Jyothy Labs is a fast-moving consumer goods (FMCG) business and they became successful with a fabric whitener.
-They listed in the mid-2000s, and in 2012, they acquired Henkel India's consumer business, which brought with it a lot of debt.

-They hired a professional CEO, Mr Raghunandan, who we have high regards for and have known for many years as he has held senior roles at Dabur India (another company that we have owned for many years).
-We knew he had the capabilities to turn Jyothy Labs around and so we initiated a position in the company.
+Sree: There was one company, a fast-moving consumer goods (FMCG) business that became successful with a fabric whitener.
+They listed in the mid-2000s, and in 2012, they acquired a competitor's consumer business, which brought with it a lot of debt.
+They hired a professional CEO, who we have high regards for and have known for many years as he has held senior roles at another Indian Consumer Business.
+We knew he had the capabilities to turn the FMCG Company around.

-Over the next three years, Raghu did exactly what we had expected - the acquisition was integrated, debt was reduced. there were very strong cash flows, margins improved and shareholder returns were very strong over this period.
+Over the next three years, the CEO did exactly what we had expected - the acquisition was integrated, debt was reduced, there were very strong cash flows, margins improved and shareholder returns were very strong over this period.